SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Systems/BPA_tests/BPA_Check_Cluster_SLNet_Connections.md

 ## Limitations

-- When using hostnames in DMS.xml, this BPA could potentially falsely indicate problems.
+- When using hostnames in DMS.xml, this BPA can potentially falsely indicate problems.

 - Results may vary from the agent you start the BPA from.
 It might be interesting to also start the BPA from another agent.